 When I look at all these changes businesses will have to make, it feels like a perfect time to make sure all these new environments are accessible too.

 Accessibility Services’ Commitment to Accessible Websites

 Here at Shaw Trust Accessibility Services, we provide website accessibility testing to make sure they are suitable for people using assistive technologies, or assistance in operating a computer and the internet.
 On Tuesday 12th November 2020, it is Purple Tuesday which promotes the purple pound.
 This is a term used for people with a disability spending money and how much it is potentially worth to all businesses.

-Shaw Trust Accessibility services are a leading UK provider of accessibility services.
+Shaw Trust Accessibility services are a leading UK provider of digital accessibility services.
 They work with organisations from design until completion of projects and guarantee strict compliance with all accessibility guidelines.
 Visit Shaw Trust Accessibility Services for more information.

 Disabled Spending is Important